berthy456/Alphabet-Learning-3D-print/README.md

 Some efforts to design the 26 latin letters in 3D using a pictographic font.

 Pictograms are mostly representing french objects (Dé for D, Usine for U).
-I 'd be nice to have english too if someone have an idea.
+I 'd be nice to have english too but I don't know any font like this.
+Feel free to send me a message if you know a similar work for english words.

 # Just print the "Relief" folder's 26 STLs!
 Can be printed in 2 colors using a pause on the last (2) layer.